Rich Strike takes first at the Kentucky Derby in a huge upset

 Rich Strike brought home the winner's purse of $1.86 million, while Epicenter was awarded $600,000 in 2nd and $300,000 for Zandon in 3rd.

-Rich Strike's upset is the second largest in Kentucky Derby history, second only to a horse named Donerail in 1913, who overcame 91.45 to 1 odds.
+Rich Strike's upset is the second largest in Kentucky Derby history, second only to a horse named Donerail in 1913, who overcame 91.45-1 odds.

 Twenty horses competed in what is often described as "the most exciting two minutes in sports," which is about how long it takes competitors to complete the 1 ¼-mile circuit.